ropensci/nlrx/README.md

 Prerequirements
 ---------------

 In order to use the nlrx package, NetLogo needs to be installed on the system that is used to execute model simulations (local/remote).
 For remote execution, NetLogo needs to be installed on remote machines as well.
+The nlrx package provides a utility function (`download_netlogo()`) that can be used to download and unzip (only unix systems) a specified NetLogo version to a local folder.
+For windows machines, the downloaded file needs to be executed in order to install NetLogo on the local system.
 Because NetLogo is executed in a Java virtual machine, Java needs to be installed on the local/remote system as well.
 We recommend the [Oracle Java SE Development Kit 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 While the nlrx package might work without setting the Java system path explicitly, we recommend to make sure that JAVA\_HOME points to the correct Java installation of the system.

 Installation
 ------------